-As part of the process of setting up your new limited company, you will be issued a Unique Taxpayer Reference (UTR) number by Her Majesty’s Revenue and Customs (HMRC).
+As part of the process of setting up your new limited company, your company will be issued a Unique Taxpayer Reference (UTR) number by Her Majesty’s Revenue and Customs (HMRC).
 Your UTR number identifies your limited company when dealing with HMRC regarding any taxation matters.
-In this article, we will explain all you need to know about UTR numbers, including how to obtain your UTR number, the key features of the UTR, and what to do if you lose your UTR.
+In this article we will explain all that you need to know about UTR numbers, including how to obtain your company’s UTR number, the key features of that number and what to do if you lose it.

 Understanding the Concept of a Company UTR Number

 A UTR is a unique 10-digit reference number provided by HMRC when a new company is registered.
 Some UTR numbers may also have the letter “K” at the end (e.g. 1234567891 K).
-UTR numbers enable HMRC to identify the correct company for the purposes of Corporation Tax.
+UTR numbers let HMRC identify the right company for the purposes of Corporation Tax.
 UTRs are also issued to individuals who have registered for personal tax self-assessment.
 It is important to note that personal UTRs are completely different and separate from company UTRs.
-You cannot use your personal UTR to identify your limited company and vice versa.
+You cannot use your personal UTR to identify your limited company, nor can you use your company’s UTR to identify your personal tax affairs.

-Your company’s UTR is important for your business for a number of key reasons; specifically UTR numbers:
+Your company’s UTR is important to your business for a number of key reasons.
+Specifically, UTR numbers:

-- Make sure that when you file your corporation tax returns and pay corporation taxes, the correct company records are referenced and updated
+- Ensure that, when you file your corporation tax returns and pay corporation taxes, the correct company records are referenced and updated.

-- Ensure accurate tax filings, helping you avoid penalties and ensuring compliance with the UK’s tax laws
+- Ensure accurate tax filings, helping you avoid penalties and ensuring compliance with UK tax laws.

-- Make it easier to securely access your HMRC corporation tax records online and
+- Make it easier to access securely your HMRC corporation tax records online.

 - May be required by prospective lenders and suppliers to assess your company’s financial stability and creditworthiness.

-For all of these reasons, it is important to keep your limited company UTR details secure and close to hand when required.
+For all of these reasons it is important to keep your limited company’s UTR details secure and yet also close to hand for whenever they are needed.

 How to Obtain a Company UTR Number in the UK

-When you form a new limited company, Companies House will automatically notify HRMC, who will then, in turn, issue your UTR number.
-There is no need for you to contact HMRC directly to request a UTR number.
+When you form a new limited company, Companies House automatically notifies HRMC, which in turn issues your UTR number.
+You do not need to ask HMRC directly for a UTR number.

 Within 10 days of your new company registration with Companies House, HMRC will send a letter to your registered office address with your new company UTR number and guidance on your tax responsibilities.